Pleural Thickening and Mesothelioma

 Imaging Scans

 Doctors use the same imaging scans for pleural thickening and mesothelioma.
+A CT scan of the chest is the most useful imaging test for showing the location and extent of pleural thickening.
 On chest X-rays, pleural thickening shows as a thick white line along the lung’s edge.
 PET scans and MRIs help tell pleural thickening apart from mesothelioma.

-CT scans provide detailed images showing the extent of thickening.
+CT scans provide detailed images that help doctors map the thickening and plan next steps.
 These scans help catch problems early so treatment can start sooner.

 Pleural Thickening Treatment

-There is no cure for pleural thickening.
+Pleural thickening has no cure, but treatment can meaningfully improve lung function and quality of life, especially when started early.
 But supportive treatment can help manage it.
 The best options are to quit smoking, stay active and do rehab.

 Treatments That Ease Pleural Thickening